Introduction to Survival Analysis in R

 - Survminer: For summarizing and visualizing the results of survival analysis.

-The package names “survival” contains the function Surv().
+The package name “survival” contains the function Surv().
 This function creates a survival object.
-The function survfit() is used to create a plot for analysis.
+We use the survfit() function to create a plot for analysis.

 The basic syntax in R for creating survival analysis is as below: